mzruiz/portfolio/about.md

 ### TeenPros
 Launching [TeenPros](teenprofessionals.com) revealed that my passion lies in the mobile-space.
 I see it as something that allows you to go from idea to product with just yourself.
 You don't need supply chains or any of that.
 Just dedication.

 If we were to give titles for sake of giving titles, Dan would be CEO and I would be CTO.
+This is his baby so he was the one spearheading the effort.
 We worked together for 18 months to deliver these apps.
 I had some formal training from Revature so I led most of the technical decisions but it was a team effort.
 We were both learning mobile development at the time.

-Since then, I've been working on React Native for about 80+ hours a week.
-No joke.
-[BoxBets](boxbetsapp.com)
+We launched TeenPros in March 2020 and have serviced a few dozen users in the South Jersey area.

+Version 2 is currently being built in React Native so that we may service both Android and iOS users.
+Likewise, the transition to Web will be less expensive.

+### BoxBets

+Since quitting Revature, I have also been working on [BoxBets](boxbetsapp.com).
+BoxBets was a game friends and I played in college.
+Mobile development once again has allowed me to share that experience with the world.

+I'm about 80% complete and aim to release in September; we're going to target a Philadelphia-area launch.